tooky/kosli-playground/README.md

   kosli snapshot docker "${KOSLI_ENVIRONMENT_NAME}"
   ```
   The [kosli snapshot docker](https://docs.kosli.com/client_reference/kosli_snapshot_docker/) command takes a snapshot
-  of the docker containers currently running (inside the CI pipeline)
+  of the docker containers currently running (inside the CI pipeline!)
   and sends their image names and digests/fingerprints to the named Kosli Environment (`playground-prod`).
   This command does _not_ need to set the `--org`, or `--api-token` flags because
   the `KOSLI_ORG` and `KOSLI_API_TOKEN` environment variables have been set at the top of the workflow yml file.